seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     name for an entry refusal, `XXX до ДД.ММ` for a dated one (§2) — **except a coin in its own trend refused only for want of an entry**, which carries its cool-off entry or stands in the `В тренде, входа сегодня нет` line (§2, §4).
-22. **Every catalyst whose primary was not re-read this run carries `НЕ ПРОВЕРЕНО`** (§6), decided by the source class that answered and recorded per item in the log.
-The word is DERIVED from `unver` (§11) and never written beside it, and the DATE exemption stops an item closing without letting its clause keep working.
+22. **No catalyst prints on a reading older than this run** (§6) — except a primary-established date inside 48 hours, which prints as a date — and the source class that answered is recorded per item in the log.
+No status word appears but `НЕ ПОДТВЕРЖДЕНО` on a `reported` date (§2). **Corrected in place at `2026-09-28-a`.**
+    It enforced `НЕ ПРОВЕРЕНО`, which is retired.
 23. **Every published setup carries the positioning read** — funding, open interest and mark are in the payload row beside the price, and §5 step 6 has required them since revision `2026-09-01-a`.
-Four consecutive runs printed funding or nothing and none read the two columns beside it: a clause with no checklist item is a clause that never runs. **The artifact is the log** (§12): `fr`, `oi`, `mark` and the `oi_prev` each was compared against, per published setup.
+Four consecutive runs printed funding or nothing and none read the two columns beside it: a clause with no checklist item is a clause that never runs. **The artifact is the log** (§12): `fr`, `oi`, `mark` and the state `oi` each was compared against, per published setup.
 It reaches the ANSWER only where it moves a level (§1).
 Measured 04.09: three setups were published, `oi_prev` was written to state for all three, and no reading of any kind appears in the log or the answer.
-24. **Every dated item in `items` appears in the answer**, in full or in the collapsed line (§2) — **except an item at `dclass:none`, which §2 forbids printing at all.** A tracked event the Boss cannot see is one the next run will call unchanged; a date nobody has sourced is one he cannot act on.
-The two rules met on 04.09 and the run had to choose between them with nothing here naming which governs. **An item whose coin carries no row in this answer also carries the price that would give it one** (§2), taken from the anchor §4 cut, or states in the same clause that §4 produced no anchor.
-Measured 19.09, second run: the only dated event inside the holding window headed the section over a coin with no price anywhere in the answer.
+24. **Every horizon entry dated inside the holding window was re-read this run and prints, or the appendix names why it does not** (§6, §11) — at `dclass:none` it never prints. **An item whose coin carries no row in this answer also carries the price that would give it one** (§2), taken from the anchor §4 cut, or states in the same clause that §4 produced no anchor. **Corrected in place at `2026-09-28-a`.**
-25. **Every lifecycle change this run made is accounted for** (§11) — a trade object withdrawn by name in the first line, a coin moving INTO `ИЗБЕГАТЬ` named there beside the withdrawal that produced it, and every other closure in the appendix's closure list.
-    Checked against the diff of `items`, not against recollection of what was written.
+25. **RETIRED at `2026-09-28-a` by the owner's decision of 24.09.2026** — no trade object is carried, so no lifecycle change of one exists to account for (§11).
-26. **The §3B screen read the horizon store before the movers** (§3B), and every outside-list name in it carrying a dated event inside 14 days was tested as a candidate or refused by name in the appendix.
+26. **The §3B screen read the forward hunt before the movers** (§3B), and every outside-list name carrying a dated event inside the holding window was tested as a candidate or refused by name in the appendix. **Corrected in place at `2026-09-28-a`.**
-27. **Every catalyst status printed in the answer is the status state holds** for that item (§2), collapsed line included.
-The answer and `analyst/state.json` are written in the same run and may not disagree about the same event.
-28. **No item stands at `unver` 2 or higher in `items`** unless §11's DATE exemption applies by its recorded `dclass`, or its date falls inside 48 h (§6), or the item received its FIRST `dclass` on this run under §11's one-run grace.
-The counter closing an item is not a judgement call and produces no sentence explaining itself.
-The grace clause is named here because §11 granted it and this item did not carry it, so a run obeying §11 correctly failed a checklist item that was right about everything except the transition.
+27. **RETIRED at `2026-09-28-a` by the owner's decision of 24.09.2026** — catalyst status words are retired (§2).
+28. **RETIRED at `2026-09-28-a` by the owner's decision of 24.09.2026** — the `unver` counter is retired (§6, §11).
 29. **RETIRED at `2026-09-24-a` by the owner's decision of 20.09.2026** — he does not declare the coins he has entered, so `positions`, `# ПОЗИЦИИ` and this item never had an input and could not acquire one.
-The number is held rather than reused so items 30 to 87 keep their identities. **The consequence is stated and accepted:** the engine cannot know what he holds, so it may publish a coin he is already in, and its own withdrawals are unaffected — those track the theses THIS engine published, in `analyst/state.json`, and never came from the owner file.
+The number is held rather than reused so items 30 to 87 keep their identities. **The consequence is stated and accepted:** the engine cannot know what he holds, so it may publish a coin he is already in, and at `2026-09-28-a` the engine stopped carrying its own theses as well (item 96).
-30. **The appendix's closure list was built from the diff of `items`**, before against after (§2, §12), and every id that left `items` this run appears in it.
+30. **RETIRED at `2026-09-28-a` by the owner's decision of 24.09.2026** — the closure list is retired with the carried book (§2).
 31. **Every owner vector is reported with a named host or a named source** (§11).
     «Not acted on» is not one of its three states.
 32. **No lane's `sec6_md5` was written by a run that did not read the lane** (§6a), and